United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :--- | :------- | :----------- |
 | Text | No       | None         |

-Enter PL/SQL procedure name to be executed after a document content is successfuly read and loaded by the plug-in RESTful service module.
+Enter the PL/SQL procedure name to be executed after a document content is successfully read and loaded by the plug-in RESTful service module.
 The given procedure must be:

 * accessible in the context of the given ORDS RESTful service module
 * accepting defined arguments